Pete Carmichael Jr.: New Orleans Saints

 Throughout his time with the Saints, he was an important figure in the planning and preparation of the team's offensive attack, which ranked first in the league in yardage in his first six seasons and in the top nine every year during his tenure as offensive coordinator.
 During this period, the club's 14-year streak of finishing in the top 10 in offense is the third-longest since the AFL–NFL merger in 1970.
 Between 2009 and 2017, the Saints had top-five offenses in eight of nine seasons.

 After offensive struggles following the departures of Drew Brees and Sean Payton, in 2020 and 2021 respectively, and three consecutive seasons without making the postseason, Carmichael was fired from the Saints after the 2023 season on January 16, 2024.

 Denver Broncos

 On February 14, 2024, Carmichael was hired as senior offensive assistant coach of the Denver Broncos, reuniting him with Broncos head coach Sean Payton.

+Buffalo Bills

+On January 31, 2026, Carmichael was announced as the offensive coordinator of the Buffalo Bills under new head coach Joe Brady.